matyasbohacek/synthetic-action-pose-transfer/README.md

 [**Synthetic Data Generation.**](synthetic_data_generation/README.md) We open-source our method for synthetic video data generation built around pose transfer, used to create the _RANDOM People_ dataset.
 This method can be used to scale an arbitrary dataset with videos of human action.

-[**Experiments.**](experiments/README.md) We include scripts for baseline and few-shot experiments, as described in our paper.
+[**Experiments.**](experiments/README.md) This repository also includes scripts for baseline and few-shot experiments described in our paper.
 These scripts train video classification models (in particular, of the TimeSformer, ViViT, and VideoMAE architectures) for the task of human action recognition.

 ## Citation